Charles Towl

 • Advising in relation to the possibility of a late entry of an Appearance to a caveat.

-Examples of work undertaken during Charles’ first six include:
+Examples of work undertaken during pupillage include:

-• Drafting position statements and assisting at mediations in relation to Inheritance Act, and testamentary proprietary estoppel claims.
+• Drafting position statements and assisting at mediations in relation to Inheritance Act and testamentary proprietary estoppel claims.

 Prior to commencing pupillage, Charles worked as a paralegal in Farrer & Co’s Contentious Trusts & Estates team, where he assisted on high-value, cross-border disputes.
 This included high profile litigation, such as Morina v Scherbakova [2023] EWHC 3253 (Ch), as well as Variation of Trust Act claims, Trustee Retirement Applications, and Inheritance Act claims.
 As a result, Charles has begun to build considerable knowledge across trusts and estates litigation.